-Even if you’re self-made, you owe somebody somewhere something.
+Even if you’re a self-made millionaire, you owe somebody somewhere something.

-Criticising the work of others doesn’t improve yours.
+Criticising the work of others doesn’t improve yours in the least.

 As difficult as it is to make yourself happy, it’s impossible for others to do it for you.

-And now on with the greatest radio contest of all time.
-Click on the link below
+And now to hear on the greatest contest of all time, click on the link below

 Sneak peeks at Blogs under construction @ GeorgeJohns.com.
 On Twitter @GeoOfTheRadio.